idaholab/moose/framework/doc/content/source/meshgenerators/MeshGenerator.md

 GeneratedMeshGenerator 'gmg':   Global mesh volume = 1
 ```

 The parameter [!param](/Mesh/GeneratedMeshGenerator/output) output a mesh file immediately after it is generated.
-It can be used to quickly view the intermediate mesh block during mesh generation.
+It can be used to view the intermediate mesh block during mesh generation.

 Take the simple example: